-These thoughts and feelings could be compared to a list of goals to see if they were achieved during the day, to their hero to see if they are near their level of greatness, or even to the greater good to see if the decisions they made would be considered positive or negative.
+These feelings could define a list of goals to achieve during the day.
+Perhaps they want their hero to see if they are near their level of greatness.
+Maybe they could weigh their thoughts against the greater good to examine the pros and cons of their decision-making process.

-There is no limit to how reflections could be interpreted by an individual.
-Thoughts written down could be used to compare to anything that could be conceived by one’s consciousness.
-Problems could be solved, symbols could be deciphered, anything that had been an obstacle during the day.
+There is no limit to how an individual could interpret reflections.
+You could use written down thoughts to compare to anything that one’s consciousness could conceive.
+One could solve problems; deciphering symbols is easier, anything that had been an obstacle during the day.

 There are many ways to control the act of reflection.
 However, Thoreau advises that the most desirable way is to write down one’s thoughts and feelings in a private journal.
-The physical manifestation of a person’s jumbled thoughts on written paper is more easily comprehended on a page.
+This situation tells us that the physical manifestation of a person’s jumbled thoughts is understandable on a page.

-Writing down feelings could make the act of reflection more formidable than if those very same thoughts were spoken out loud.
+Writing down feelings could make the act of reflection more formidable than if someone spoke those very same thoughts out loud.
 He says:

 “His feelings and ideas would thus be more clearly defined, but he would be ready to turn over a new leaf, having carefully perused the preceding one, and would not continue to glance carelessly over the same page, without being able to distinguish it from a new one.”

-It is one thing to reflect on thoughts but they do not do much good if they are not written down, Thoreau argues.
+Thoreau argues that it is one thing to reflect on thoughts, but they do not do much good if you don’t commit them to the page.
 Writing down daily inner reflections helps one to control the daily grind.
-Once it is committed to a private journal, one could move on from that point, whether physically or mentally.
+Once committed to a private journal, one could move on from that point, whether physically or mentally.
 The writer could start fresh if they so choose.

-One thing I did not agree with Thoreau on was the idea that:
+One thing I disagreed with Thoreau on was the idea that:

 “Everyone can think, but comparatively few can write.”

-This is incredibly problematic.
+I firmly believe that this is incredibly problematic.
 It creates a gulf of exclusivity between writers and non-writers.
-The argument discourages anyone who believes their writing is a weakness from taking up writing in a private journal at all.
+The argument discourages anyone who feels their writing is a weakness from taking up writing in a private journal at all.
 Literacy is like a muscle.
 It should be exercised at all costs, no matter the skill level of the athlete.

-To me, it does not matter if one was formally trained in writing or not.
+To me, formal training in writing isn’t necessary.
 If you want to write, write.
 No one will hear the thoughts you put down in your private journal unless you want them to.
-Forget your audience, fire away, throw open the floodgates.
+So forget your audience, fire away, throw open the floodgates.
 These reflections are for you, and you alone, to do what you wish.

-You can burn them in the fireplace, you can hide them in a box in the attic, you can fix it up and try and get it published in an international magazine.
-As I noted earlier, human beings are the only animals capable of reflection.
-If the primary mode of reflection is done through the written word, one should be allowed to express themselves through the medium without fear of reprisals or judgment.
+You can burn them in the fireplace; you can hide them in a box in the attic; you can fix it up and try and get it published in an international magazine.
+But, as I noted earlier, human beings are the only animals capable of reflection.
+Therefore, if the primary mode of examination is the written word, one should express themselves through the medium without fear of reprisals or judgment.